"Golden" Fossils Show Exceptional Preservation Origins

 Newswise — All that glitters is not gold, or even fool’s gold in the case of fossils.

-A recent study by scientists at The University of Texas at Austin and collaborators found that many of the fossils from Germany’s Posidonia shale do not get their gleam from pyrite, commonly known as fool’s gold, which was long thought to be the source of the shine.
-Instead, the golden hue is from a mix of minerals that hints at the conditions in which the fossils formed.
+Researchers from The University of Texas at Austin and their partners have recently discovered that the shiny appearance of many fossils from Germany’s Posidonia shale is not caused by pyrite, commonly known as fool’s gold, which was previously believed to be the source of the shine.
+Instead, it is from a combination of minerals that provides information about the environment in which the fossils were formed.

-The discovery is important for understanding how the fossils — which are among the world’s best-preserved specimens of sea life from the Early Jurassic — came to form in the first place, and the role that oxygen in the environment had in their formation.
+The recent finding about the true source of the golden color of fossils from Germany’s Posidonia shale has significance in understanding the formation process of these fossils.
+These fossils are considered as some of the most well-preserved specimens of sea life from the Early Jurassic period.
+The discovery also sheds light on the role of oxygen in the environment during their formation.

-“When you go to the quarries, golden ammonites peek out from black shale slabs,” said study co-author Rowan Martindale, an associate professor at the UT Jackson School of Geosciences.
-“But surprisingly, we struggled to find pyrite in the fossils.
-Even the fossils that looked golden, are preserved as phosphate minerals with yellow calcite.
-This dramatically changes our view of this famous fossil deposit.”
+According to Rowan Martindale, an associate professor at the UT Jackson School of Geosciences and co-author of the study, the golden fossils found in Germany's Posidonia shale are preserved as phosphate minerals with yellow calcite, instead of pyrite as previously believed.
+This new understanding has significant implications for comprehending how the fossils formed and the impact of environmental factors like oxygen during their formation.

 The research was published in Earth Science Reviews.
 Drew Muscente, a former assistant professor at Cornell College and former Jackson School postdoctoral researcher, led the study.

-The fossils of the Posidonia Shale date back to 183 million years ago, and include rare soft-bodied specimens such as ichthyosaur embryos, squids with ink-sacs, and lobsters.
-To learn more about the fossilization conditions that led to such exquisite preservation, the researchers put dozens of samples under scanning electron microscopes to study their chemical composition.
+The Posidonia Shale is a collection of fossils that are around 183 million years old and include unique specimens like soft-bodied creatures including ichthyosaur embryos, squids with ink-sacs, and lobsters.
+The scientists aimed to understand the fossilization process that led to the exceptional preservation of these specimens and studied dozens of samples under scanning electron microscopes to analyze their chemical makeup.

 “I couldn’t wait to get them in my microscope and help tell their preservational story,” said co-author Jim Schiffbauer, an associate professor at the University of Missouri Department of Geological Sciences, who handled some of the larger samples.

-The researchers found that in every instance, the fossils were primarily made up of phosphate minerals even though the surrounding black shale rock was dotted with microscopic clusters of pyrite crystals, called framboids.
+The researchers discovered that the fossils were mainly composed of phosphate minerals, despite the presence of microscopic clusters of pyrite crystals, known as framboids, in the surrounding black shale rock.

 “I spent days looking for the framboids on the fossil,” said co-author Sinjini Sinha, a doctoral student at the Jackson School.
 “For some of the specimens, I counted 800 framboids on the matrix while there was maybe three or four on the fossils.”